AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/repurchase-behavior.md

 ### Time to next order

 Among customers who have purchased coffee capsules, half make a repeat order in about 2 months.
 However, among customers who have purchased coffee beans, half make a repeat order in about 1 month.
-This could be because people who order capsules either (1) do not drink as much coffee, or (2) place orders in bulk (e.g., purchasing 2 months' worth of coffee in one order).
+This could be because people who order capsules either (1) do not drink as much coffee, or (2) place orders in bulk (for example, purchasing 2 months' worth of coffee in one order).

 ## What other analyses can I build?